openstack/swift/doc/source/overview_container_sharding.rst

   more shard ranges in addition to its own shard range.
 The retiring database has been unlinked.
-- COLLAPSED - There is only one database, the fresh database, which has only its its own shard range and store object records.
+- COLLAPSED - There is only one database, the fresh database, which has only its own shard range and store object records.

 .. note::